French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 The statutory maximum duration of work in France is 35 hours per calendar week.
 In addition, the law provides other mandatory provisions with respect to the duration of work.
 Consequently, the maximum daily duration of effective work is 10 hours, but may be raised to 12 hours by a collective agreement for certain specific periods, such as an increase of the activity or for necessities of the organisation of the company.
-Employees are also entitled to a minimum daily rest of 11 hours.
-Lastly, as soon as the daily work time has reached six hours, the employee is entitled to a break of at least 20 minutes.
+Employees are also entitled to a minimum daily rest of 11 hours, which may be reduced to nine hours by way of a collective bargaining agreement.
+As soon as the daily work time has reached six hours, the employee is entitled to a break of at least 20 minutes.

 Employees are entitled to a weekly rest of at least 24 consecutive hours, in addition to the consecutive hours of daily rest.
+The rest day is usually Sunday.
+However, retail stores located in international touristic areas are authorised to open on Sunday subject to negotiating a collective bargaining agreement.
+A mayor can also authorise Sunday work up to 12 times every year.
 In addition to the restrictions connected with the statutory duration of work, employees are usually granted two consecutive days of rest.

 The law allows firms to use overtime, which is defined as being hours worked over the statutory duration of work.

 An overtime quota for each employee is determined by way of a collective agreement.
 Failing this, regulatory provisions have set this annual quota at 220 hours per employee.